syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Overview.md

 * **RTL support**—Provides a full-fledged right-to-left mode which aligns content in the Grid control from right to left.
 * **Localization**—Provides inherent support to localize the UI.

+N> We have placed some of the features in this UG documentation using razor code.
+We will replace the razor code with tagHelpers in future releases.